Emileehw/Harry-Potter-Sequels/README.md

 # Harry Potter Sequels
-Comparing the movie title with its sequel.
+Comparing each movie in the series with its sequel.